Rubus

-Rubus is a large and diverse genus of flowering plants in the rose family, Rosaceae, subfamily Rosoideae, with over 1,350 species.
+Rubus is a large and diverse genus of flowering plants in the rose family, Rosaceae, subfamily Rosoideae, most commonly known as brambles.
+Fruits of various species are known as raspberries, blackberries, dewberries, and bristleberries.
+It is a diverse genus, with the estimated number of Rubus species varying from 250 to over 1000, found across all continents except Antarctica.

-Raspberries, blackberries, and dewberries are common, widely distributed members of the genus, and bristleberries are endemic to North America.
 Most of these plants have woody stems with prickles like roses; spines, bristles, and gland-tipped hairs are also common in the genus.
 The Rubus fruit, sometimes called a bramble fruit, is an aggregate of drupelets.
-The term "cane fruit" or "cane berry" applies to any Rubus species or hybrid which is commonly grown with supports such as wires or canes, including raspberries, blackberries, and hybrids such as loganberry, boysenberry, marionberry and tayberry.
+The term cane fruit or cane berry applies to any Rubus species or hybrid which is commonly grown with supports such as wires or canes, including raspberries, blackberries, and hybrids such as loganberry, boysenberry, marionberry and tayberry.
 The stems of such plants are also referred to as canes.

 Description

-Most species in the genus are hermaphrodites, Rubus chamaemorus being an exception.
+Bramble bushes typically grow as shrubs (though a few are herbaceous), with their stems being typically covered in sharp prickles.
+They grow long, arching shoots that readily root upon contact with soil, and form a soil rootstock from which new shoots grow in the spring.
+The leaves are either evergreen or deciduous, and simple, lobed, or compound.
+The shoots typically do not flower or set fruit until the second year of growth (i.e. they are biennial).
+The rootstock is perennial.
+Most species are hermaphrodites with male and female parts being present on the same flower.
+Bramble fruits are aggregate fruits formed from smaller units called drupelets.

-Rubus species have a basic chromosome number of seven.
-Polyploidy from the diploid (14 chromosomes) to the tetradecaploid (98 chromosomes) is exhibited.
+Around 60–70% of species of Rubus are polyploid (having more than two copies of each chromosome), with species ranging in ploidy from diploid (2×, with 14 chromosomes) to tetradecaploid (14×).